2014 AFC Cup

 The 2014 AFC Cup was the 11th edition of the AFC Cup, a football competition organized by the Asian Football Confederation (AFC) for clubs from "developing countries" in Asia.
 Al-Kuwait were the two-time defending champions, but were eliminated by Persipura Jayapura in the quarter-finals.

-In the final, Al-Qadsia of Kuwait defeated Erbil of Iraq 4–2 on penalties after a 0–0 draw, to win their first AFC Cup title after losing in the previous year's final.
+In the final, Al-Qadsia of Kuwait defeated Erbil of Iraq 4–2 on penalties after a 0–0 draw in regulation time, to win their first AFC Cup title after losing in the previous year's final.

-Allocation of entries per association
+Association team allocation

 The AFC laid out the procedure for deciding the participating associations and the allocation of slots, with the final decision to be made by the AFC on 26 November 2013.
 The following changes to the list of participating associations may be made from the 2013 AFC Cup if the AFC approves the following applications made by any association: